Research ethics glossary

 associate researcher: a researcher who is not a principal investigator/researcher/supervisor.

-audit: an investigative activity for which the involvement of human participants does not always require ethical approval.
+audit: an investigative activity for which the involvement of human participants does not always require ethics approval.

 Notes: Audit sometimes includes quality assurance activity.
 Audit does not aim to generate new knowledge, but to enquire systematically into the actions of an institution or service with the aim of improving service.
 It often does not require the collection or generation of fresh data.
 Its results relate to the particular service provider being audited and are often not generalisable.
 Its results are often not published, but are principally intended for dissemination within the service.
 It is generally undertaken by someone within the service being audited.
 It is sometimes hard to distinguish audit from research.
 Please consider your project in conjunction with the flowchart: